Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: Preliminaries

+Recall that the method of Jones for obtaining link invariants requires a rescaled and normalized Markov trace function.
 An interesting property of the trace ${\rm Tr}$ is that it does not rescale directly according to the framed braid equivalence for the solid torus.
-This fact makes it the second trace known in the literature with this property, after the Juyumaya trace on the Yokonuma-Hecke algebra ${\rm Y}_{d,n}(u)$ \cite{ju}.
-Note now that Jones' method for obtaining link invariants requires a rescaled and normalized Markov trace function.
-Thankfully, the trace ${\rm Tr}$ can be rescaled if the parameters $x_i$, $1 \leq i \leq d-1$, are solutions of a non-linear system of equations that is called the ${\rm E}$-system \cite[Appendix]{jula} while the parameters $y_j$, $0 \leq j \leq d-1$, are solutions of an analogous non-linear system called the ${\rm F}$-system \cite{fjl}.
-Subsequently, new invariants from the pair ($\Y$, ${\rm Tr}$) for framed knots and links in the solid torus can be constructed, denoted by ${\mathcal X}_S^{\mathtt{B}}$, that are parametrized by $S\subseteq \mathbb{Z}/d\mathbb{Z}$, for details see \cite[Section 7]{fjl}.
-The invariants ${\mathcal X}_S^{\mathtt{B}}$, when restricted to framed links with all framings equal to 0, give rise to invariants of oriented classical links in the solid torus.
-By the results in \cite{chjukala} and since classical knot theory embeds in the knot theory of the solid torus, these invariants are distinguished from the invariants $P^{\mathtt{B}}(\U , \V ,x,y)$ \cite{gela, la}.
-More precisely, they are not topologically equivalent to these invariants on {\it links}.
-It is also important to say that the invariants emerged from both framizations given in this section are different, nevertheless there is not a rigorous comparison of these invariants yet.
+Indeed, the trace ${\rm Tr}$ can be rescaled only if the parameters $x_i$, $1 \leq i \leq d-1$, are solutions of a non-linear system of equations that is called the ${\rm E}$-system \cite[Appendix]{jula}, while the parameters $y_j$, $0 \leq j \leq d-1$, are solutions of an analogous non-linear system called the ${\rm F}$-system \cite{fjl}.
+Consequently, new invariants for framed knots and links in the solid torus can be constructed, denoted by ${\mathcal X}_S^{\mathtt{B}}$, that are parametrized by $S\subseteq C_d$ (for more details see \cite[Section 7]{fjl}).
+The invariants ${\mathcal X}_S^{\mathtt{B}}$ when restricted to framed links with all framings equal to zero, give rise to invariants of oriented classical links in the solid torus.
+Since classical knot theory embeds in the knot theory of the solid torus and by using the results of \cite{chjukala}, we deduce that the ${\mathcal X}_S^{\mathtt{B}}$ invariants are different than the invariant $P^{\mathtt{B}}(\U , \V ,x,y)$ on {\it links} \cite{gela, la}.